 Through the LMU Core, students will be able to…

 Archambault, S. G., Johnson-Grau, G., Acosta, E.S., Fabbi, J. & Rinto, E. (2015, March).
-Integrating information literacy into the core curriculum: Creating sustainable models.
-Presentation at the Association of College & Research Libraries Conference, Portland, OR.
+Integrating information literacy into the core curriculum: Creating sustainable models [Conference presentation].
+Association of College & Research Libraries Conference, Portland, OR.

 Archambault, S.G., & Acosta, E.S.
 (2014, July).
-Faculty power: A renewable energy source for teaching information literacy.
-Presentation at Library Instruction West, Portland, OR.
+Faculty power: A renewable energy source for teaching information literacy [Conference presentation].
+Library Instruction West, Portland, OR.

 Acosta, E.S.
 (2014, April).
-Information literacy in the new core curriculum.
-Presentation at the WASC (Western Association of Schools and College) Academic Resource Conference, Los Angeles, CA.
+Information literacy in the new core curriculum [Conference presentation].
+WASC (Western Association of Schools and College) Academic Resource Conference, Los Angeles, CA.

 Acosta, E.S.
 (2013, April).
-The campaign for information literacy: Politics, personalities, & perseverance.
-Presentation at the WASC (Western Association of Schools and College) Academic Resource Conference, San Diego, CA.
+The campaign for information literacy: Politics, personalities, & perseverance [Conference presentation].
+WASC (Western Association of Schools and College) Academic Resource Conference, San Diego, CA.

 The Association of Colleges and Research Libraries (ACRL) has added LMU to its Exemplary Programs page.
 These programs are recognized as embodying the best practices in the document “Characteristics of Programs of Information Literacy that Illustrate Best Practices: A Guideline” and grading rubric.
 The LMU Information Literacy Program has been recognized in two categories: